 Thyroid Eye Disease

 The most common inflammatory disorder that is seen in our service is thyroid eye disease, which is associated with Graves’ thyroid disease.
 Patients may experience bulging of the eyes, an increased opening of the eyelids, misalignment of the eyes resulting in double vision, and in rare cases, compression of the optic nerve with resulting diminished vision.
-The service offers a wide range treatments of thyroid eye disease including eyelid, eye muscle and/or eye-socket surgery.
+Many different treatments, including new minimally invasive surgeries, are used depending on the nature and severity of disease.

 Thyroid Eye Disease: Frequently Asked Questions